Pollen levels causing 'allergy explosion' across the US. Is climate change to blame?

 Millions of Americans are experiencing what allergist Dr. Clifford Bassett calls an "allergy explosion."

-“Climate change, globalization, air pollution, and over-sanitization of the environment in the early years of life are just a few of the causes that, taken together, have introduced new germs into our environment are causing needless suffering." said Bassett, medical director of Allergy & Asthma Care of New York.
+“Climate change, globalization, air pollution, and over-sanitization of the environment in the early years of life are just a few of the causes that, taken together, have introduced new allergens into our environment causing needless suffering," said Bassett, medical director of Allergy & Asthma Care of New York and author of the book "The New Allergy Solution."

 Currently, oak, maple, and birch trees — the “big bad” pollen makers — are producing the powdery substance at higher rates simultaneously with poplar, alder and ash.
 Other allergic triggers include, fragrant flowers and flowering weeds, like dandelions.